 The Barns at Nappanee is the region’s other big-time restaurant/bakery with a formidable buffet.
 It occupies the historic Nappanee farm attraction once known as Amish Acres.
 Groups, there can pair a meal with a Broadway-style musical or other fares at the neighboring Round Barn Theatre.
 Blue Gate and Essenhaus also have theaters.

 Another good stop in Middlebury is Dutch Country Market, which is run by Norman and Katie Lehman and their six children.
 Many of the products in this grocery store, including Katie’s Homemade Noodles, are made in-house daily.
 You can watch oodles of noodles being made most weekdays from 8:30 a.m. to 1:30 p.m.

-Bus passengers like to stock up on bulk foods in plain packaging—like candy, nuts, snack mixes, and salad toppings—plus a grandma’s pantry of jarred jams and jellies, apple butter, salsas, relishes, BBQ sauces, and pickled fruits and vegetables.
+Bus passengers like to stock up on bulk foods in plain packaging—like candy, nuts, snack mixes, and salad toppings.
+Grandma’s pantry of jarred jams and jellies, apple butter, salsas, relishes, BBQ sauces, and pickled fruits and vegetables are also available.
 Katie’s Peanut Butter Spread comes in seven varieties, including honey, butterscotch, and cappuccino.
 In one aisle you will see a live bee exhibit; the unpasteurized honey for sale is derived from the family’s own bees and others.
 The honey aisle also features beeswax candles, soap, lip balm, and hand cream.